 The HSI also identifies properties that are part of another site already listed on the HSI.
 A property can be sublisted as part of a site when EPD determines that a release discovered on that property is associated with the site that has already been listed on the HSI.
 These sublisted properties are not separately listed or tallied in this document.
-Sublisted properties are identified at the end of the summary for the associated primary HSI site.
+Sublisted properties are identified in the summary for the associated primary HSI site.